“Eclectic Chaos” in a Fantastic Feminist NYC Rental

 Years lived in: Sadie: 5; together, 1.5, renting

 Sadie and Lorin joke that if their apartment were personified, she would be a 1970s feminist character named Valerie.
 She’s bold, she’s not afraid of color (or the patriarchy), and she doesn’t take herself too seriously.
 After all, she does have a “baby pink” kitchen.
 As Sadie says, “It is a happy place.
 Of course everything isn’t all fun all the time, but it’s a place where people seem to like to be.
 Several couples have gotten together here — one pair of friends even got engaged!
 (Of course, we do have a well-stocked bar, which never hurts!)”

-Sadie and Lorin are both accomplished writers, with Lorin currently in the role of Editor-in-Chief of the Paris Review.
-And it's hard not to draw parallels between a well-crafted article and the couple's apartment.
+Sadie and Lorin are both accomplished writers.
+And it’s hard not to draw parallels between a well-crafted article and the couple’s apartment.
 Like a good lead paragraph, their entryway — and its bold floral wallpaper — grabs your attention immediately.
 Walk into the living room, and the apartment unfolds like a juicy, detail-packed narrative.
 Whether collected from travels, given as gifts from exes or passed down from incredibly interesting family members, everywhere you look, an item has a story.
-There are even twists in the apartment's plot — I certainly would have never expected such a perky and pink kitchen!
+There are even twists in the apartment’s plot — I certainly would have never expected such a perky and pink kitchen!

 And like a good book you can’t put down, though there might be a final sentence, there’s really no end to this home’s style.
 Most rooms are wallpapered, books line the foyer wall, and trinkets are generously sprinkled throughout the space.
 The apartment is a nostalgic bibliophile’s dream.
 And their commitment to incorporating what they love into their home has created a personality filled apartment that will evolve as their story continues.